easyblueio/easy-yousign/README.md

 #### Coding Standards

-This project follows a superset of [PSR-12](https://www.php-fig.org/psr/psr-12/) coding standards, enforced by [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
+This project follows a superset of [PSR-12](https://www.php-fig.org/psr/psr-12/) coding standards, enforced by [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).
-The project PHP_CodeSniffer configuration may be found in `phpcs.xml.dist`.
+The project PHP_CodeSniffer configuration may be found in `.php_cs`.

-lint-staged will run PHP_CodeSniffer before committing.
-It will attempt to fix any errors it can, and it will reject the commit if there are any un-fixable issues.
-Many issues can be fixed automatically and will be done so pre-commit.

-You may lint the entire codebase using PHP_CodeSniffer with the following
+You may lint the entire codebase using PHP-CS-Fixer with the following
 commands:

 ``` bash